Nicole Perlman: Career

 She was enrolled in Marvel's screenwriting program in 2009, during which time she was offered several of their lesser-known properties on which to base a screenplay.
 Out of those, Perlman chose Dan Abnett and Andy Lanning's Guardians of the Galaxy, due to her interest in space and science fiction.
 "I can’t tell you what the other titles were that [Marvel] were offering up on the table, but I can tell you that one of them was a little bit more appropriate for me, just based on gender," she says.
 "I think they were a little taken aback when I chose Guardians, because there were ones that would make a lot more sense if you were a romantic-comedy writer or something like that."
 Perlman spent two years writing a draft, immersing herself in the Guardians universe.
 In late 2011, Perlman was asked to create another draft, and in early 2012, American writer and director James Gunn was brought in to contribute to the script, and direct the film.
+Gunn eventually rewrote the script entirely because "it didn't work" for him.

 Perlman made her directorial debut in 2018 with The Slows, a short film which made its world premiere at Fantastic Fest and played at the New York Film Festival.
 It is adapted from a short story by Gail Hareven first published in The New Yorker.
 The film stars Annet Mahendru and Breeda Wool.

 Perlman co-received a "story by" credit on Captain Marvel (2019).

 She co-wrote an early script for the film Pokémon Detective Pikachu, with Gravity Falls creator Alex Hirsch.
 Eventually, she received a "story by" credit with Benji Samit and Dan Hernandez, while Hirsch was not credited.

-Upcoming projects

 In January 2016, Perlman announced that she is writing a sequel to Labyrinth alongside Fede Álvarez and Jay Basu.
 By October 2016, Warner Bros., Village Roadshow and Team Downey had put together a writers' room for the third of the Guy Ritchie Sherlock Holmes films, with Perlman, Justin Malen, Gary Whitta, Geneva Robertson-Dworet, and Kieran Fitzgerald included.

+In 2018, Perlman has founded a production company, called Known Universe, together with Lindsey Beer and Geneva Robertson-Dworet.
+Known Universe has so far announced that it is going to help produce the new adaptation of William Golding's Lord of the Flies.
+It will also executive produce a Hello Kitty animation/live-action hybrid movie.